ojo/ios/README.md

 How to build the project:

 1. run `pod install`
 1. run `carthage bootstrap --no-use-binaries`.
 It's important to include the flag `--no-use-binaries`.
 Be warned.
-Without that flag, some libraries use binaries and the binaries will be incompatible with the code that you compile locally!
+Without that flag, some libraries will use/install binaries and the binaries will be incompatible with the code that you compile locally!
 1. open `ojo.xcworkspace`
 1. Build!